YardenSamuel/Final_Project_ML/README.md

 This project is licensed under the MIT License.

 ### Authors
-This repository is managed by Yarden Samuel and Renana Fried.
+This repository is managed by Renana Fried and Yarden Samuel.
 For any questions or feedback, please contact us via GitHub.